CMJoya/T-Shirt-Lab/README.md

-  Exercise control of CSS display types, positioning, animations Reinforce concepts of layout and display types Learning Objectives
+  Exercise control of CSS display types, positioning, animations Reinforce concepts of layout and display types

+Learning Objectives:

-  After completing this assignment, you should be able to create a responsive layout in HTML and CSS from scratch.
+  Be able to create a responsive layout in HTML and CSS from scratch.

 Performance Objectives: